Karate: Japan

 In November 1922, Motobu Chōki (founder of Motobu-ryū) participated in a judo versus boxing match in Kyoto, defeating a foreign boxer.
 The match was featured in Japan's largest magazine "King," which had a circulation of about one million at the time, and karate and Motobu's name became instantly known throughout Japan.

 In 1922, Funakoshi published the first book on karate, and in 1926 Motobu published the first technical book on kumite (sparring).
 As karate's popularity grew, karate clubs were established one after another in Japanese universities with Funakoshi and Motobu as instructors.

 In the Showa era (1926–1989), other Okinawan karate masters also came to mainland Japan to teach karate.
 These included Kenwa Mabuni, Chōjun Miyagi, Kanken Tōyama, and Kanbun Uechi.

 With the rise of militarism in Japan, some karate masters gradually came to consider the name karate (唐手, lit.
 'Tang hand') undesirable.
 The name karate (空手, lit. 'empty hand') had already been used by Chōmo Hanashiro in Okinawa in 1905, and Funakoshi decided to use this name as well.
 In addition, the name karatedō (唐手道, lit. 'the way of the Tang hand'), which was already used by the karate club of Tokyo Imperial University (now the University of Tokyo) in 1929 by adding the suffix dō (道, way) to karate, was also used by Funakoshi, who decided to use the name karatedō (空手道, lit. 'the way of the empty hand') in the same way.

 The dō suffix implies that karatedō is a path to self-knowledge, not just a study of the technical aspects of fighting.
 Like most martial arts practised in Japan, karate made its transition from -jutsu to -dō around the beginning of the 20th century.
 The "dō" in "karate-dō" sets it apart from karate-jutsu, as aikido is distinguished from aikijutsu, judo from jujutsu, kendo from kenjutsu and iaido from iaijutsu.

 In 1933, karate was officially recognized as a Japanese martial art by the Dai Nippon Butoku Kai, but initially belonged to the jujutsu division and title examinations were conducted by jujutsu masters.

-In 1935, Funakoshi changed the names of many kata and karate itself.
+By 1935 Funakoshi had changed the names of many kata and karate itself.
 Funakoshi's motivation was that the names of many of the traditional kata were unintelligible, and that it would be inappropriate to use the Chinese style names to teach karate as a Japanese martial art.
 He also said that the kata had to be simplified to spread karate as a form of physical education, so some of the kata were modified.
 He always referred to what he taught as simply karate, but in 1936 he built a dōjō in Tokyo and the style he left behind is usually called Shotokan after this dōjō.
 Shoto, meaning "pine wave", was Funakoshi's pen name and kan meaning "hall".